How to Boost Your Immunity

 Try to avoid extreme and fad diets (which are usually quite popular at this time of year), and instead focus on balance.

-This next point is tough – especially as we find ourselves in Lockdown 3.
+This next point is tough – especially over the festive season.
 “You should also avoid drinking too much alcohol,” adds Dr Davison.

 Alcohol can have negative effects on immunity and resistance to infections.
 Even though you may be experiencing more stress and isolation than normal, setting yourself an alternative challenge may help.
 Replace reaching for a drink by starting a more healthy habit in the evenings, from 10 minutes of yoga on YouTube, to a simple online bodyweight strength circuit you can do in your living room.
 Get your muscles warmed up, fired up and benefit from the immediate, but much healthier, release of endorphins.